freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-a-typical-workday-and-tasks/task-34.md

 Understanding daily work activities and the frequency of these activities is key in professional settings.

-For example, "I usually attend a team meeting in the morning," means that attending the meeting is a regular part of the morning routine.
+For example, `I usually attend a team meeting in the morning,` means that attending the meeting is a regular part of the morning routine.

 # --instructions--